zhaojizhuang4/common-dataservice/docs/migrate.rst

 Prerequisites
 -------------

-This migration tool pushes data to an Acumos Common Data Service at version 1.17.0 or later.
-Use of the tool requires read access to CMS, and write access to CDS and Nexus.
+This migration tool requires Acumos Common Data Service at version 1.17.0 or later, credentials to read from the CMS instance, credentials to write to the CDS instance, and also credentials to write to the Nexus instance (3 sets of username/password pairs).

 Configuration
 -------------